 Since Keyword Planner is a Google Ads tool, it’s really focused around paid search.
 Because of this, it can help you select competitive bids and budgets for your campaigns.

-Another free SEO tool, Google Trends may not be as in-depth as the other keyword research we’ve seen but it does present some key use cases, like identifying seasonal trends.
+Another free SEO tool, Google Trends may not be as in-depth as the other keyword research we’ve seen but it does present some key use cases, like identifying seasonal trends and keyword suggestions.

 With Google Trends, you can see a keyword’s interest over time, which is great for discovering seasonality and planning your content strategy around the rises and falls.

-As a free option, Google Trends is a powerful little tool for seeing trending searches around the world.
+As a free keyword research tool, Google Trends is a powerful little engine for seeing trending searches around the world.

 (Google Trends for the search term “Oscars”)

 KeywordTool.io offers a free and paid version, and it goes without saying that there are some major differences between the two.

 The free version of Keyword Tool offers 750+ long-tail keyword suggestions for each search term you enter.
 The process is fueled by search engines’ autocomplete, which are the suggested search terms that show up in the search bar as you type.

 The paid version of Keyword Tool can show you, on average, twice as many results, as well as search volume, trends, CPC, and the number of advertisers currently bidding on those key terms.